Edelgard von Hresvelg

 Edelgard has been noted as one of the most popular characters in Three Houses, and praised by critics for her characterization, although aspects of her portrayal, such as her instigation of the war that drives the latter half of each story path, have been criticized.
 Her story path, Crimson Flower, has also been praised and called realistic for its grey morality, though some have criticized its short length and rushed presentation compared to the other story paths.

-Characteristics
+Design

 Edelgard possesses long, white hair and lilac eyes.
 At a certain point, she is revealed to have been experimented on as a child to possess two "Crests", markings passed down through the bloodline that bestows magical powers upon the wielder, in an attempt to create a worthy heir.
 This turned her hair from brown to white and left her with lasting psychological trauma, which was worsened by the fact that she was the only survivor of ten siblings to be similarly experimented on.
 Despite already possessing the Minor Crest of Seiros, she was given the Crest of Flames (the "Fire Emblem") by force, drastically shortening her lifespan.

-In battle, she has a particularly strong aptitude for swords, axes, heavy armor, and commanding units, while faring poorly with bows and light magic.
-She has a hidden talent with dark magic that can be brought out through classroom instruction.

-Edelgard has a dignified and modest personality, and is rarely seen acting casually in public.

-The character Hubert von Vestra is Edelgard's most dedicated and loyal retainer, and rarely leaves her side.
-Called a "towering, jealous henchman", he threatens to murder Byleth if they try to cause Edelgard harm.

-Fictional biography

-Edelgard was born in Imperial Year 1162 as the ninth child of the emperor of Adrestia.
-In her teenage years, a group of corrupt Adrestian nobles reduced her father to a powerless figurehead, cooperating with "those who slither in the dark", a secret group of ancient subterranean dwellers, to abduct her and her siblings.
-The royal children were subjected to inhumane experiments to implant them with two "Crests", draconic marks that grant the bearer great magical power; Edelgard was the sole successful test subject and survivor.
-She swore revenge on both "those who slither" and the Church of Seiros, the latter of whom she blamed for her suffering due to promoting Crests as divine blessings and lending holy legitimacy to the experiments done to her and her loved ones.
-To defeat the Church, conquer Fódlan, and promote societal reform, Edelgard reluctantly allied herself with "those who slither", creating a secret persona, the Flame Emperor, to conduct her operations against the Church.
-At this point, the timeline splits depending on the game.